marshallturley/startup/notes.md

 The inputs section was also slightly overwhelming with the high number of different input types and each one's syntax, but I feel like I am getting slightly better at using HTML.
 One thing to remember is the color hex number, and how it ALWAYS needs to start with #.

+I used the different HTML elements to make 4 different pages for my startup application.
+WebSocket is used to provide realtime updates (like a leaderboard that updates as new data is added), database is used to store information/data, and 3rd party API is used to pull something someone else has already created into your own website (weather updates).

 ## CSS

 This took a couple hours to get it how I wanted.
 It was important to make it responsive and Bootstrap helped with that.
 It looks great on all kinds of screen sizes.